Skip to main content

 Designation

-Oakstone Publishing designates this enduring material for a maximum of 13.5 AMA PRA Category 1 Credits™.
+Oakstone Publishing designates this enduring material for AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity meets the American Board of Pathology's (ABPath) Continuing Certification program requirements for Part II (CME) Lifelong Learning.